emmydush/emmy/README.md

 ### Deployment

 For production deployment, ensure you:
-1. Set `DEBUG = False` in your local_settings.py
+1. Set `DEBUG = False` in your local_settings.py or environment variables
-2. Use a proper PostgreSQL database
+2. Use a proper PostgreSQL database (via DATABASE_URL environment variable on Render)
 3. Configure a secure SECRET_KEY
 4. Set appropriate ALLOWED_HOSTS
 5. Configure email settings for production

 ### Common Issues

-1. **Missing local_settings.py**: The application will fall back to SQLite for development.
+1. **Missing local_settings.py**: The application will fall back to SQLite for development or use DATABASE_URL if available.
 2. **Database connection errors**: Check your database credentials and ensure the database server is running.
+3. **Environment variables not loading**: Ensure the .env file is in the project root directory.